Best telephoto lenses of 2022

 What telephoto length is right for me?

 A 70-200mm telephoto lens is an extremely versatile lens that is a favorite of photojournalists, wedding photographers, concert photographers, and sports photographers.
 You can even use it as a flattering portrait lens.
-Because it lets you decide how far away you want to stand from your subject, you can have total control over the amount of perspective distortion that appears in the photo.
+Because it lets you decide how far away you want to stand from your subject, you can have total control over the amount of distortion that appears in the photo.

 A telephoto lens allows the photographer to put more distance between themselves and the subject of their photograph, which is helpful when you can’t get up close to what you are shooting pictures of.
-Running on stage during a concert, onto the field during a game, or crowding a bride and groom during a wedding ceremony to get the would be a big photography faux pas.
+Running on stage during a concert, onto the field during a game, or crowding a bride and groom during a wedding ceremony to get the shot would be a big photography faux pas.
 Photographers in these situations need to capture the moment, without interfering.
 A long telephoto lens helps them do just that.

 In some cases, photographers may find themselves needing to put even more space between themselves and their subject.
-It’s not unusual to photographers on the sidelines of professional sports with super telephoto lenses of 300-500mm long.
+It’s not unusual to photographers on the sidelines of professional sports games with super telephoto lenses of 300-500mm long.
 Super telephoto lenses like these are also a favorite of wildlife photographers.
-If you love photographing animals it’s extremely important to put a lot of distance between yourself and those animals.
+If you love photographing wild animals it’s extremely important to put a lot of distance between yourself and those animals.
 Lenses this long, however, are typically very big and extremely pricy if you want a fast aperture.

 Zoom lenses with huge zoom ranges can be appealing because they promise everything from wide-angle coverage to super-telephoto performance.
 It’s worth noting, however, that those lenses typically introduce a lot of distortion and vignetting at the wider angle focal lengths and only offer very slow apertures when you’re zoomed in.
-Unfortunately, there’s no magic lens that’s great for everything.
+Unfortunately, there’s no lens that’s great for everything.
 At least not yet.

 Things to consider when purchasing a telephoto lens for your camera